the-stanely/MisterSmartyPants/README.md

 The cross-encoder is now used twice as a numeric ranker: first over DDGS result metadata before fetch, then again over extracted Trafilatura article text after post-fetch rejection. `RELEVANCY_THRESHOLD` may still exist in older `.env` files, but the current main search path ranks and selects top results instead of using it as the primary article gate.

-Prompt settings are also in `.env`, including the final answer prompt, query builder prompt, memory-answer prompt, search-decider prompts, and article-summary prompt.
-The query builder uses `DECIDER_MODEL` through Ollama to rewrite conversational requests into concise search queries before DDGS runs.
-The Ollama search-decider prompt supports `{today_date}` and `{user_prompt}` and maps `YES` to answer from model knowledge and `NO` to search.
+Prompt settings are also in `.env`, including the final answer prompt, planner prompt, legacy query-builder and decider prompts, memory-answer prompt, and article-summary prompt. `PLANNER_SYSTEM_PROMPT` receives bounded recent dialogue and the latest request, and must return JSON with either `{"action":"ANSWER"}` or `{"action":"SEARCH","query":"..."}`.
+The legacy query builder is used only outside planner mode for conversational search follow-ups.
 The article-summary prompt supports `{user_question}` and `{excerpt_text}` so summaries can be focused on the original request.

 Prompt environment variables are required.
 Startup exits with a fatal error if any required prompt variable is missing or empty.